 Specs: Voltage: 100 | Polar patterns: Cardioid, Bidirectional, Omnidirectional | Connectivity: USB | Frequency response: 50Hz-20,000Hz | Features: Dual track recording, instrument input, zero-latency monitoring, gain, mute, and headphone volume controls

 Although the USB microphone market is crowded, Samson's G-Track Pro outpaces its competition.
 A side-address condenser mic with multiple polar patterns, a very low noise floor, sturdy build, and exceptional sound quality, this is a superb choice for anyone wanting to get into streaming, podcasting, or music.
 In fact, we'd say it's our favorite USB microphone to date; it outperforms almost everything else on this list.
-As observed by our own Alan Bradley in his review, this is a "strong new competitor for desktop mics and could even replace higher priced studio microphones for home audio recording.
+As observed by our review, this is a "strong new competitor for desktop mics and could even replace higher-priced studio microphones for home audio recording.
 At around $100, it's impossible to find a better value".

 Best microphone with the most sound customization

 Specs: Power: 5V | Polar patterns: Cardioid, Bidirectional, Omnidirectional, Stereo | Connectivity: USB | Frequency response: 20Hz-20,000Hz | Features: Blue Vo!ce, zero-latency monitoring, Smart knob controls